Kedarnath (film): Production

 The film's principal photography began on 5 September 2017.
 The first motion poster of the film released on 19 August 2017.
 The first look of Sara Ali Khan came out on 8 October 2017.
-Rajput's portions of the shoot was completed on 16 June 2018.
+Rajput completed filming his portion on 16 June 2018.

 In February 2018, a dispute between director Abhishek Kapoor and the producers KriArj Entertainment led to a lawsuit that threatened the completion of production.
 The producers later clarified their intent to continue production.
 An ensuing court case led KriArj to drop out of the film's production entirely when Ronnie Screwvala's RSVP Movies opted to take over.
-The legal battle brought about some confusion for the shooting schedule of lead actress Sara Ali Khan, a daughter of actress Amrita Singh, as she was simultaneously shooting for her second film Simmba with Ranveer Singh.
-Due to having free days as per the Kedarnath producers' court case, Khan allotted those days to film with the Simmba crew; this decision was unfitting to Kedarnath director Kapoor who took Khan to court.
+The legal battle brought about some confusion for the shooting schedule of lead actress Sara Ali Khan,daughter of actors Amrita Singh and Saif Ali Khan, as she was simultaneously shooting for her second film Simmba with Ranveer Singh.
+Due to having free days as per the Kedarnath producers' court case, Khan allotted those days to film with the Simmba crew; this decision was unacceptable to Kedarnaths director Kapoor who took Khan to court.
 The two eventually settled out of court as Khan agreed to split her time between both films.
-The case also had an effect on the release of the film; as the producers ended up losing several lucrative prospective release slots near the end of the year; it seemed as if the film would be releasing in 2019 and that Rohit Shetty-directed Simmba would be Sara Ali Khan's debut film.
-However, when the producers' of Ajay Devgn-starrer Total Dhamaal relinquished their 7 December release date in favor of late February 2019, RSVP Movies was quick to secure it for Kedarnath.
+The case also had an effect on the release of the film as the producers ended up losing several lucrative prospective release slots near the end of the year.
+It seemed the film would be releasing in 2019 and that Rohit Shetty-directed Simmba would be Sara Ali Khan's debut film.
+However, when the producers of Ajay Devgn-starrer Total Dhamaal relinquished their 7 December release date in favour of late February 2019, RSVP Movies was quick to secure it for Kedarnath.